WhySooooFurious/The-Mac-Repo/README.md

   - LukeFZ FS3 Frame Generation and Upscaling on a couple of Crossover games

 ## Games To be Tested
-  - Call of Duty - Black Ops 3
+  - Call of Duty - Black Ops 3 - Downloading
-  - Battlefield 4
+  - Battlefield 4 - Testing Phase
-  - PalWorld
+  - PalWorld - Downloading
-  - The Witcher 3
+  - The Witcher 3 - Downloading
-  - L.A Noire
+  - L.A Noire - Downloaded
-  - Resident Evil 7
+  - Resident Evil 7 - Downloading
-  - Star Wars Fallen Order
+  - Star Wars Fallen Order - Initital Downloading

 ## Testing